TaylorShady/TaylorShady/README.md

 **EN**: Hey there!
-I'm taylor, I come from Brazil - Rio de Janeiro, I'm a studiant and  an web designer, I work with prototypes development, I'm ever learning about the programmation to be a better full stack than currently, I believe that the knowledge is limitless so I'm ever searching and learning about all of the programmation 😊
+I'm Taylon, I come from Brazil - Rio de Janeiro, I'm a studiant and  an web designer, I work with prototypes development, I'm ever learning about the programmation to be a better full stack than currently, I believe that the knowledge is limitless so I'm ever searching and learning about all of the programmation 😊

 My skills: